In LoadNinja, a scenario (or load scenario) defines all the parameters for the load test run:

 |Tip:||Use the search box to filter the scenario list.
 You can enter any part of the scenario name or date.|

-You can also run a load test from the scenario editor.
-To do this, simply click Save and Run at the page’s top:
+To run a load test directly from the scenario editor, simply click Save and Run at the page’s top:

 Go to Projects and click your project in the list.